Lisztomania (film): Box office

-Critical
+Critical reception

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and called it "a berserk exercise of demented genius, and on that level (I want to make my praise explicit) it functions and sometimes even works.
 Most people will probably despise it."
 Richard Eder of The New York Times wrote that for the first half-hour the film is "manic and extremely funny.
-Then it relapses into a noisy bit of pretentiousness in the manner of its predecessor, Tommy full of flashing lights, satin spacesuits, chrome-lucite furniture and mock agony."
+Then it relapses into a noisy bit of pretentiousness in the manner of its predecessor, Tommy, full of flashing lights, satin spacesuits, chrome-lucite furniture and mock agony."
 Gene Siskel of the Chicago Tribune gave the film one star out of four and wrote that "Russell fills the screen with enough outlandish sexual imagery to render one's senses numb.
 The film's publicists would have you believe Lisztomania is outrageous; on the contrary, it's just boring."
 Kevin Thomas of the Los Angeles Times called it "a buoyant, consistently coherent and imaginative film that is alternately—and sometimes simultaneously—outrageous, hilarious and poignant."
 Gary Arnold of The Washington Post wrote that "it becomes painfully evident that Russell, the Great Vulgarian of contemporary filmmaking, should have quit while he was ahead, sort of.
 A boudoir-farce approach to the life and legend of Liszt would have been trivial-minded, but harmlessly trivial-minded compared to the collection of obscene fantasies and gassy profundities Russell resorts to after his muse runs out of comic ideas."
 Pauline Kael wrote "In a couple of sequences, it erupts successfully with a wholehearted, comic-strip craziness, but for all his lashing himself into a slapstick fury, the director Ken Russell can't seem to pull the elements of film making together."

 In a review for Die Zeit, Hans-Christoph Blumenberg summed up the film as follows:

-Another German reviewer, Hans J. Wulff devoted a six-page article to the film, and commented:
+Another German reviewer, Hans J. Wulff, devoted a six-page article to the film, and commented:

 Leonard Maltin's Movie Guide gave the film one and a half stars out of four, while the Golden Movie Retriever said "WOOF!"

 The film holds a 50% rating on Rotten Tomatoes, based on 10 reviews.

 Russell later said "he got off on the wrong foot" with the film which "called for a bigger budget than we had so the film doesn't work as well as I wanted it to.
 The symbolism moreover is a bit too relentless and the fantasy sequences tend to submerge the reality of the characters.
 I think I had exhausted the vein of biographies of composers at the time."